w4bo/2024-bf-wateringsummerschool/slides/cs-smartirrigation.md

 **Forecasting**

 - While profiling looks at the current state of soil moisture, how will soil moisture change --- for instance --- in a week?
-    - Soil profiles are snapshots of soil moisture, we should learn from time series of snapshots
+    - Soil profiles are snapshots of soil moisture, we should learn from a time series of snapshots
     - Features to consider
         - Soil conditions
         - Weather conditions